Layne-Huang/PMDM/README.md

 ```
 `num_atom` is the number of atoms of generated molecules.

+if you don't have the pocket pdb but the complex of protein and reference ligand, please run ```bash python split_pocket_ligand.py --path <pdb path> ```.
+It will automatically extract the pocket for you.

 ### Sample novel molecules given seed fragments
 ```bash
 python -u sample_frag.py --ckpt <checkpoint> --pdb_path <pdb path> --mol_file <mole file> --keep_index <seed fragments index> --num_atom <num atom> --num_samples <number of samples> --sampling_type generalized